Page last updated 30/7/20

 Coronavirus (COVID-19): implementing protective measures in education and childcare settings

-The full government guidance document about reopening from 1st June.
+The full government guidance document about early years expectations during Coronavirus.

 Note: the following resources have been submitted to me by various childminders.
 They have done their best with what is available.
 All of these documents were written prior to 22nd May 2020.
 Information changes very fast.
 The latest government guidance document Planning guide for early years and childcare settings now addresses some of this information and you should consult it when writing your own documents.
 For example, they are clear that there is no need to take children’s temperatures every few hours.

 The risk assessment provided below includes many items that many of you will NOT consider to be risks.
 I like this risk assessment because it shows that she has THOUGHT about the items.
 So you may ‘risk assess’ them and come to very different conclusions about the level of risk.
 But the point of the list is that she has thought about EVERYTHING and if you use it in your own setting, it will allow you to the same.

 This was written by a member of the Childminding Best Practice Club who wishes to remain anonymous.
 You are free to adapt this as you choose for your own setting.
 Last updated 19/5/2020